r-hub/rhub/README.md

 * `check_with_sanitizers()` runs all package package tests, examples and vignettes with Address Sanitizer and Undefined Behavior Sanitizer, see below.

+### Shortcut for preparing a CRAN submission

+`rhub::check_for_cran`: Check an R-package on R-hub, for a CRAN submission.

 ### Sanitizers for compiled code